openzipkin/brave/spring-beans/README.md

 * MessagingTracingFactoryBean - for messaging tagging and sampling policy
 * CurrentTraceContextFactoryBean - to integrate decorators such as correlation.
 * BaggagePropagationFactoryBean - for propagating baggage fields in process and over headers
 * CorrelationScopeDecoratorFactoryBean - for scope decorations such as MDC (logging) field correlation
+* CorrelationFieldFactoryBean - configures a baggage field for correlation

 Here are some example beans using the factories in this module:
 ```xml